 - Meet functionality constraints in terms of water usage patterns and existing agricultural practices.

-- Measures to conserve water, harvest water, improve water reuse/recycle and reduce discharge.
+- Incorporate measures to conserve water, harvest water, improve water reuse/recycle and reduce discharge.

 - Consider climatic factors in your design.